 Surrounded by breathtaking views of the Tennessee River, Natchez Trace State Park is a nature lover's paradise, featuring 48,000 acres of forest, fields, beautiful lakeshore, and pristine streams.
 Located just outside of Wildersville, Tennessee, this vast state park is a must for your next RV vacation.
 You will have endless opportunities for outdoor fun in a magnificent lake landscape.
 From hiking and fishing to biking and horseback riding, Natchez Trace State Park offers a variety of outdoor adventures.

 The lake views of Natchez Trace State Park are amazing, stretching over 58 acres.
 You will love soaking in the lake air while being surrounded by unique plant and wildlife, including pine trees, ducks, and blue herons.
 There are several species of birds in the park and lots of wildlife, from sheep to black bears.
-History buffs will jump at the chance to learn how important the woodland area was utilized by American frontiersman in the 18th and 19th centuries.
+History buffs will jump at the chance to learn how the woodland area was utilized by American frontiersmen in the 18th and 19th centuries.

 Once you park your rig at Natchez Trace State Park you can wander out onto one of the numerous hiking trails throughout the park.
 For birdwatchers, there is a 14-mile overnight trail that is great for woodland birding.
 The Red Leaves Trail is a 40-mile loop that takes you deep into the park and offers great views of the valleys, canyons, and tall trees.
 Natchez Trace State Park is a great RV destination no matter when you visit.
 Hundreds of sites await RVers, some with full hookups, and others offering primitive style camping.

-Located halfway between Memphis and Nashville, Natchez Trace State Park is easy to access by car or RV, with it's location near Wildersville, TN, off of Interstate 40.
-Local roads will take you anywhere you wish to go in the park from the Lodge and Visitor Center to the campgrounds and trails.
+Located halfway between Memphis and Nashville, Natchez Trace State Park is easy to access by car or camper, with its location near Wildersville, TN, off of Interstate 40.
+Local roads will take you anywhere you wish to go within the park from the Lodge and Visitor Center to the campgrounds and trails.
 There are no driving restrictions in the park, so you will be able to get around easily, whether you are in your rig or another vehicle.
 Keep in mind that this park is vast and some areas are spread out rather far from each other.
 Should you want to stretch your legs, the roads are paved and going to the lodge or beach area is within a short distance.
 If you want to visit some other state parks in the area Mousetail Landing State Park is just 25 miles away while Nathan Bedford Forrest State Park is 35 miles away.

 The Wrangler Camp is the place for you if you're an equestrian, offering 62 pet-friendly sites with water and electrical hookups.
 You can camp with your horse year-round since each campsite has a post to picket horses.
 You will be just a stone's throw from the equestrian center.
 You'll also find a gravel pad, grill, lantern holder, and picnic table at your site.
 You'll enjoy close amenities such as two bathhouses and a dump station.
 While camping with your horse make sure to follow all park rules, including cleaning up after your animal and adhering to quiet hours.
 While the park is open all year long, some sites will close in the winter, starting in December.
-The Wrangler Camp is the ideal place to camp with your horse and start enjoy the over 250 miles of trails available for horseback riding.
+The Wrangler Camp is the ideal place to camp with your horse and enjoy the over 250 miles of trails available for horseback riding.

-Cub Lake Campground #1 is open seasonally, featuring 23 sites with water and electric hookups.
+Cub Lake Campground 1 is open seasonally, featuring 23 sites with water and electric hookups.
 While there are no sewer hookups, a dump station is located nearby.
 RVs up to 25 feet long are permitted.

-The Pin Oak Campground features 77 pet-friendly campsites available for tents and RVs year round.
+The Pin Oak Campground features 77 pet-friendly campsites available for tents and RVs year-round.
 RVers will love camping in this part of the park since Pin Oak offers full hookups.
 This campground is perfect for large rigs since lengths of up to 80 feet are permitted.
 Pin Oak is also ideal for those looking to spend some time out of the water since you will be staying right on the shore of Pin Oak Lake.
 You'll have endless opportunities for swimming, boating, and sunbathing.

 Each site offers a gravel pad, picnic table, grill, and fire ring, so you can cook up your own delicious meals.
 Amenities include showers and restrooms.
 This is a family-friendly campground since a playground and picnic shelter are located nearby.
 While the campground is open all year, some sites close for the winter starting in December.
 You can book your stay up to one year in advance.

-You will want to make sure you have a great pair of hiking boots in your rig since there are six hiking trails to pick from at Natchez State Park that vary in difficulty.
+You will want to make sure you have a great pair of hiking boots in your rig since there are six hiking trails to pick from at Natchez Trace State Park that vary in difficulty.
 If you are seeking an easy stroll or hike, consider the Fern Trail.
-This is a half-mile loop that takes you around Cub Lake that offers excellent views.
+This is a half-mile loop that takes you around Cub Lake and offers excellent views.
 For a more difficult hike, trek over to the Red Leaves Trail, which will take you past wildflowers, canyons, and meadows.